morsechimwai/micro-feed-supabase-realtime/README.md

 - Ready for add-ons: reactions, mentions, Slack/Teams relays, scheduled posts—wire them up via Supabase functions or serverless hooks.

 ## Contributing & license
-Pull requests, issues, and feature ideas are welcome.
-MicroFeed ships under the [MIT License](./LICENSE), so you can adapt it for commercial products, internal tools, or SaaS offerings without friction.
+Pull requests, issues, and feature ideas are welcome. microFeed ships under the [MIT License](./LICENSE), so you can adapt it for commercial products, internal tools, or SaaS offerings without friction.

 Own your feed.
 Let your team share updates on your terms.